Kentucky Route 101: Route description

 KY 101 extends through three geophysical subregions of the Interior Low Plateaus, which stretch from Tennessee to north of the Ohio River.
 These three regions roughly correspond with the three counties the highway traverses.
 KY 101 in Allen County passes through the Eastern Highland Rim, a northward extension of Middle Tennessee's Highland Rim that features undulating plains, hills, and karst.
-In Warren County, the highway crosses the Western Pennyroyal Karst Plain, a valley that features innumberable ponds and sinkholes.
-KY 101's Edmonston County stretch is through the Mammoth Cave Uplands, a rugged plateau that includes much of the namesake national park.
+In Warren County, the highway crosses the Western Pennyroyal Karst Plain, a valley that features innumerable ponds and sinkholes.
+KY 101's Edmonson County stretch is through the Mammoth Cave Uplands, a rugged plateau that includes much of the namesake national park.
 All three subregions feature a mix of forest and farmland, which the latter prevalent along the route's Warren County course.
 At the county lines and geophysical subregion boundaries are two significant obstacles, the Barren River at the Allen-Warren county line and a cuesta called The Knobs at the Warren-Edmonson county line.
 KY 101 is part of the state primary system from the western junction with US 31W north to its northern terminus.
 The remainder of KY 101 is part of the state secondary system.